AAEVT Anesthesia Society

 • Maintain a case record log of five (5) cases that you have worked on within one (1) year immediately preceding the submission of the application.

-• Include a minimum of five (5) acceptable cases demonstrating management of the equine patient under anesthesia, mastery of advanced veterinary equine anesthesia skills and reflecting a broad spectrum of case types.
+• Include a minimum of five (5) acceptable cases demonstrating management of the equine patient from peri-anesthetic to under anesthesia, mastery of advanced veterinary equine anesthesia skills and reflecting a broad spectrum of case types.
+(Ex.: Special Procedures, Ophthalmic anesthetic protocols, anesthesia for Advanced Imaging modalities (eg. MRI’s), Emergency Anesthesia, unique protocols for Foals/Donkeys/Mules/Zebras/Mustangs, etc.)

 Step 3: Obtain Letters of Recommendation